DK-source/Online-reviews-sentiment-about-a-topic/README.md

 * Good enough accuracy is obtained from GloVe model which can be used for the prediction of test dataset.

 ### Future Work

-* What would be the next thing that you would try.
-* What are some other studies that can be done starting from here.
 * In future, we will create a new python file that takes the input from the user regarding the product and search the product in the platform and scrape reveiw out of it and gives review ratio on one go.
 * Similarly, additional platform/websites can be added such as movie from IMDB